0xPolygonID/refresh-service/docs/example.md

         ![Screenshot 2024-01-19 at 15.02.05.png](assets/build-balance-JSON-LD-schema.png)

-        > **NOTE:** The schema builder doesn't support the positiveInteger type, but the protocol does.
+        > **NOTE:** As of now the schema builder doesn't support the positiveInteger type yet (WIP), but the protocol does.
 Manually change this after schema creation:
         >

         ```json